-Risk Culture: The Bank embraces risk management as an integral part of its culture and decision-making processes.
-Its risk management philosophy is embodied in the Three Lines of Defense approach, whereby risks are managed at the point of risk-taking activity.
+Risk Culture: The Bank embraces risk management as an integral part of our culture and decision-making processes.
+The three lines of defence approach is embodied in trisk management philosophy, whereby risks are managed at the point of risk-taking activity.
 There is clear accountability of risk ownership across the Bank.